 - Can help create, implement, evaluate, and improve the program

-- Will have a sense of ownership and buy-in with the program
+- Will gain a sense of ownership and buy-in with the program

 To effectively winterize your workplace, you should gather your employees and ask them to consider all aspects of their workday.
 Work together to brainstorm potential winter hazards they may experience while at work and on the way to and from the workplace.
 Write out all their ideas.
 Next, group the hazards into categories so that you can create a winter safety plan that is catered specifically to your business.
 Do not forget to consider the different environments your employees work in, such as the office, warehouse, vehicles, roads, or field.